List of roads named after Mahatma Gandhi

 M.G.
 Road is one of the most frequently used road names in India, Agra having two of them.
 Several other Indian cities have a road by this name.
 In 2010, attempts were made to rename Hillcroft Avenue in Houston, Texas to Mahatma Gandhi Avenue but the proponents were unable to secure signatures from 75% of the property owners.
 As a result, the group settled for renaming the areas around Hillcroft Avenue to Mahatma Gandhi district.
-In Kolkata, Central Road has renamed Harrison Road in 1892 after Sir Henry Leland Harrison, then the chairman of Calcutta Corporation.
-It has recently been renamed yet again to Mahatma Gandhi Road.
+In Kolkata, Central Road has renamed Harrison Road in 1892 after Sir Henry Leland Harrison, then the chairman of Calcutta Corporation; it has recently been renamed again to Mahatma Gandhi Road.
 In many cities in South India, Mahatma Gandhi Road is popularly known by other names.
 In Chennai, it is known as Nungambakkam High Road.
 In Coimbatore, Mahatma Gandhi Road is popularly known by Avarampalayam Road.